zhouwei93/Minesweeper/index.md

 This project is for minesweeper game.

-minesweeper is a game with 9*9 field, when user set a position, it can show the board.
+1. minesweeper is a game with 9*9 field, when user set a position, it can show the board.

-then, prompt user whether there is a mine, if not ,game continues, Show the number of mines in the surrounding 8 squares.
+2.  prompt user whether there is a mine, if not ,game continues, Show the number of mines in the surrounding 8 squares.

-once user focus the mine, prompt game over, and show the position of mines.
+3. if user find the mine, prompt game over, and show the position of mines.
 # Details
 ## how we write code
 1. create a 9x9 field indicating the game field.